githubharald/SimpleHTR/README.md

 ## Command line arguments

-* `--train`: train the NN on 95% of the dataset samples and validate on the reaming 5%
+* `--train`: train the NN on 95% of the dataset samples and validate on the remaining 5%
 * `--validate`: validate the trained NN
-* `--beamsearch`: use vanilla beam search decoding (better, but slower) instead of best path decoding.
+* `--beamsearch`: use vanilla beam search decoding (better, but slower) instead of best path decoding
 * `--wordbeamsearch`: use word beam search decoding (only outputs words contained in a dictionary) instead of best path decoding.
 This is a custom TF operation and must be compiled from source, more information see corresponding section below.
-It should **not** be used when training the NN.
+It should **not** be used when training the NN
 * `--dump`: dumps the output of the NN to CSV file(s) saved in the `dump` folder.
-Can be used as input for the [CTCDecoder](https://github.com/githubharald/CTCDecoder).
+Can be used as input for the [CTCDecoder](https://github.com/githubharald/CTCDecoder)
 * `--batch_size`: batch size
 * `--fast`: use LMDB to load images (faster than loading image files from disk)
 * `--data_dir`: directory containing IAM dataset (with subdirectories `img` and `gt`)